 The property represents an historical centre still inhabited and preserving all its institutional functions.
 Thanks to its position on top of Mount Titano, it was not affected by the urban transformations that have occurred from the advent of the industrial era to today.”

 Many years before my visit in 2007 I watched a slide-show (yes, dias positive) about the miniature states in Europe.
-The lecturer had some really old ones from the fifties I guess showing the Monte Titano in San Marino.
+The lecturer had some really old ones from the fifties I guess showing the Monte Titano.
 Italy was actually consisting of a number of such city states back in the 19th century and before.
 San Marino is the sole survivor.

 In any case I now had the time and the car to drive from Tuscany to the Adriatic coast and into San Marino.
 And what can I say?
 It was kind of interesting.
 I have … been there.
 To be honest there is more to it.
 Mount Titano proved to be really interesting with fascinating streets, castles and views.